Acts and Regulations

 Death of licensee

-16When a person licensed to operate an agency dies, the Minister may issue a temporary licence for the period that is stated in that licence to the person’s executor or administrator.
+16When a holder of a licence to operate an agency or a licence to provide guard dog services dies, the Minister may issue a temporary licence for a period that is stated in the licence to the holder’s executor or administrator.

 Confidential information